 Roseola is a viral infection.
-It is quite common and mainly affects young children between the ages of 6 months and 2 years.
+It is common and mainly affects young children between the ages of 6 months and 3 years.
 It is usually a mild infection that causes no long-term problems.
 Full recovery is usual.

 What is roseola?

-Roseola is also known as roseola infantum, sixth disease and three-day rash.
-The disease is common in children aged 3 months to 3 years and most common in those aged 6 months to 2 years.
+Roseola is also known as roseola infantum, exanthem subitum, sixth disease and three-day rash.
+The disease is most common in those aged 6 months to 3 years.
+It is rare in adults, probably because childhood infection gives lifelong immunity to most people.
 It is usually caused by a virus called human herpesvirus type 6 (HHV-6).
 It may also be caused by human herpesvirus type 7 (HHV-7).

 - A high temperature (fever) suddenly develops.
 The child can be flushed, irritable, and unwell with the fever.
 The temperature can be as high as 40°C. The fever typically lasts 3-4 days and then drops quickly back to normal.

 - A rash usually appears when the fever subsides, when the child is getting better.
 Small pink spots appear.
 They usually start on the body and then spread to the arms and legs.
 The rash does not usually develop on the face.
-The rash usually lasts for about 1-2 days.
+The rash is not itchy or painful and does not blister.
+The rash usually lasts for about 1-2 days, but sometimes fades within hours.

-- A sore throat may develop and the child may go off their food.
+- A sore throat, cough and runny nose may develop and the child may go off their food.

 - Some glands in the neck may swell.